minahermina/imglib/README.md

 ## Makefile
 The `Makefile` is written to be portable across different Unix systems, avoiding GNU-specific extensions.
 It provides the following targets:

-- `make lib`: Compiles the shared object (`.so`) for the library.
+- `make release`: Compiles the shared object (`.so`) for the library for release build.
+- **`make debug`**
+  - Compiles the shared object (`.so`) for the library in debug mode.
+  - By default, it uses Clang's sanitizer feature, which may not be supported on some Unix-like systems.
+  - If encountering issues, consider changing the compiler (`CC=gcc` or another supported compiler).

 - `make example`: Compiles `main.c` as an example program using the library.
 The example program demonstrates loading an image and accessing pixel data:
 - `make clean`: Removes compiled objects and binaries.

 ## Future Plans

 For a detailed list of planned features and enhancements, check out the [`TODO.md`](TODO.md) file.
-Here are some highlights of what's coming next: